SANKALP1011/ReservationApi/README.md

 # ReservationApi v1.1
- - This is an booking api where user can book flight , trains and cabs for their journey.
+ - This is an booking api where user can book flight , trains and cabs for their journey and make the payment for it.
  - Once the user have authenticated themselves they can use the Authentication token inorder to access the other protected routes to book.
  - Complete backend for the reservation system.